Glixh/blooket-hacks/README.md

 3. Make a Bookmark.
 4. Name it the hack.
 5. Click More.
-6. Remove Url and paste code.
+6. Remove Url Type (javascript:) and paste code.
 7. Click save.